 A typical semester consists of classroom experiences, tutorials, career workshops and other supplementary experiences designed to enhance your learning and career potential.
 Courses may be scheduled in the morning or afternoon in one-week or six-week formats.

 Yes.
 Master of Management students have a dedicated career coach who will run workshops to help you with develop your career readiness skills, résumé, cover letter, and interview skills.
 Additionally, the career coach will set up panel discussions and industry events to support career exploration, practicing business communication and to facilitate networking.

 A capstone experience is the culmination your program of study where you synthesize what you have learned over the course of the program.
 Examples include projects, multi-day simulations, presentations or a trip.
 The capstone will occur in your final semester of the program.

 No, the Master of Management program is designed for recent graduates of non-business fields.
 The Master of Management is not open to business graduates.
 The program will provide you with the business knowledge needed to elevate your skills and differentiate you in the job market.

-If your GPA is above a 3.3 in the last 20 courses of your degree you will not require the GMAT.
+If your GPA is above a 3.0 in the last 60 units of university-level courses at the time of application, you will not require the GMAT.

-Students with a cumulative GPA of 2.70 to 3.29 may be admitted based on presenting an acceptable GMAT score.
-Please consult the Haskayne Master of Management Admissions team about the required Graduate Management Admission Test (GMAT) score required.
+Students with an admission GPA between 2.70 and 3.0 may be considered for admission based on a combination of admission GPA and an acceptable GMAT score.
+Admission is based on the following equivalent achievement score: [(GPA x 200) + GMAT] >/= 1150*.
+Please consult the Haskayne Graduate Admissions team about the required Graduate Management Admission Test (GMAT) score required.

 We accept GMAT scores within 5 years of the test date.